Good blog writing might seem like an easy thing to do. Write 500 words on your pet topic of the day, do a quick proofread, and then hit publish.

 4. Read your post

-Once you’ve written your post, read in preview and think about how a reader might react to it.
+Once you’ve written your post, read it in preview, and think about how a reader might react to it.

 Is the subject matter in a logical order?
 Have you included all the necessary information?